Helping you find your way

 While about half the people I work with live in Southampton, many come from locations throughout Hampshire and the South including Winchester, Salisbury, Romsey, Portsmouth, Petersfield, New Forest, Fareham, Eastleigh, Chandlers Ford and Bournemouth.

-Do you like the idea of working with a helping professional who doesn't live on your doorstep?
+Do you like the idea of working with a counsellor, careers adviser or stress management teacher who doesn't live on your doorstep?
 Seeing someone a manageable distance from home sometimes helps create a good psychological space.

 Resource of the month